What Does it Take to Be a Cytogenetic Technologist?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In 2016, there was an estimated number of 171,400 jobs in the United States for Cytogenetic Technologist.
+In the United States, there were 171,400 jobs for Cytogenetic Technologist in 2016.
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Cytogenetic Technologist by 2026.
-Due to new job openings and attrition, there will be an average of 12,900 job openings in this field each year.
+There will be an estimated 12,900 positions for Cytogenetic Technologist per year.

 The states with the most job growth for Cytogenetic Technologist are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Rhode Island, Connecticut, or Illinois.
 These states have the worst job growth for this type of profession.